BEING USED BY THE DEVIL

 CONCLUSION

 I wrote this because of an incident that I caught myself in, and a wound was inflicted.
-Now, I do not want to make people paranoid and fearful of being used by the devil, but just to be cautious against the subtle, presumptuous attitudes and behaviours that we may tolerate in our lives and are left unchecked.
+Now, I do not want to make people paranoid and fearful of being used by the devil, but just to be cautious against the subtle, presumptuous, careless attitudes and behaviors that we may tolerate in our lives, and that are left unchecked.
 I did use some extreme examples, but I am certain that those are rare cases.
 If we follow Jesus wholeheartedly in humility, faith, and love, He will keep us.
 The actual ability to walk upright is not of ourselves, but it is our duty to manage our motives.
 May the Lord use you as a messenger of peace.

 Comments